 The following sections describe how we have applied NZS 6806.
 The Standard provides a process for identifying noise sensitive locations and for evaluating future traffic noise levels against criteria for "new" and "altered" roads.
-The current Project is appropriate to consider against the "altered" road criteria.
+The current Project is considered an "altered" road.

-3.1 We identified 71 protected premises and facilities within 100 m of the project
+3.1 We identified 323 protected premises and facilities within 100 m of the project